tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

   * follow the steepest descent direction that uses the Fisher metric as the underlying metric, a metric that is based not on the choice of coordinates but rather on the manifold (i.e., the surface).
   * constructs the norm using the Fisher information matrix F, a local quadratic approximation to the KL divergence.
-    * This norm is independent of the model parameterization `\theta` on the class of probability distributions, providing a more stable and effective update.
+    * This norm is independent of the model parameterization $\theta$ on the class of probability distributions, providing a more stable and effective update.
     * However, since modern neural networks may contain millions of parameters, computing and storing the exact Fisher matrix and its inverse is impractical, so we have to resort to approximations.